Top 5 Questions About GPOs

 GPOs help operations realize savings and increase efficiencies through buying programs and offer services to aid in other areas of the procurement function.
 Services might include:

-If your operation uses products with unique specifications, some GPOs are able to help source items with those specific attributes.
+If your operation uses products with unique specifications, some of them are able to help source items with those specific attributes.

 Your operation needs distribution to get the products you need to your service locations.
-GPOs can help you manage the relationship with your distributor.
-Some GPOs require you to work with a specific distributor while others are distributor-neutral.
+They can help you manage the relationship with your distributor.
+Some group purchasing organizations require you to work with a specific distributor while others are distributor-neutral.

-Because GPOs can have a breadth of different purchasing programs available, there can be many opportunities to improve your operation’s cost structure based on the SKUs you purchase.
-GPOs have resources dedicated to making sure these opportunities are uncovered.
+Because they can have a breadth of different purchasing programs available, there can be many opportunities to improve your operation’s cost structure based on the SKUs you purchase.
+Group Purchasing Organizations have resources dedicated to making sure these opportunities are uncovered.

 The cost structure in food service operations is dependent on labor as much as it is on ingredients.
 Culinary consultants can help you find and implement opportunities to save money on both.
 For example, there may be products that can be purchased that deliver the same quality but save labor and reduce waste, lowering the total cost of a menu item.